Miller Analogies Test Registration

 - Saturday, December 8, 10 a.m. - 12 p.m. | Westchester

 The MAT is a 60-minute exam consisting of 120 partial analogies designed to measure general knowledge of a range of academic subjects, analytical thinking skills, and English language skills.
-Learn more about the MAT and take a practice test.
+Learn more about the MAT or take a practice test.

 - The testing fee is a nonrefundable $85 to be paid at the time of registration.